saleor/saleor-checkout/README.md

 6. Update environment variables in Vercel

-You have to add additional environment variables for Payments App in Vercel:
+You have to add additional environment variables for Checkout App in Vercel:
 - `SALEOR_APP_ID` — ID of the app
 - `SALEOR_APP_TOKEN` — Token you've just generated